stepmuel/stepmuel.github.io/consulting.md

 permalink: /consulting/
 ---

-I am currently doing contract work.
 I write iOS apps since 2013 and have been writing web based administration tools and services for over 10 years.
-If you need a iOS app (iPhone, iPad, Apple TV) or a Web app, send me an email: stephan<span class="nospam">@</span>heap.ch
+I created several Minecraft plugins and a telemetry system to collect data for scientific research.
+If you need an iOS app (iPhone, iPad, Apple TV), a Web app, a Minecraft plugin, or something else that fits my profile, send me an email: stephan<span class="nospam">@</span>heap.ch

 # Portfolio

 **Sius AG** *2015*

 * Evaluation and prototyping of distributed computing platform

+**HeapCraft** *2014 – 2015*

+* Telemetry system for player behavior analysis in Minecraft
+* Scientific analysis of the collected data

 **Schindler Elevator CO.** *2013 – 2014*